 Philosophy Face-Off! is a 2D top-down multi-player arena style game initially developed during OrcaJam 2013 by myself, Jonathon Cobb, Lantana Turundu, and Max Loy.
-My role on the project is game and level designer.
+I was game and level designer on this project.

 Players compete to see who can be the first to achieve their philosophical goal.
 Each player has a different outlook on life and therefore a different goal.
 See how quickly you can achieve your own goal while interfering with the efforts of your opponents!
 The goals are as follows:

 - Neutralist – “Good things come to those who wait” – The player wins if their timer runs out before another player wins.

 - Philanthropist – “It is better to give than to receive” – The player wins by collecting x coins and giving them to other players.

 - Misanthropist – “Nasty, brutish & short” – The player wins by stealing x coins from other players.

 - Capitalist – “A penny saved is a penny earned” – The player wins by collecting x coins and depositing them in their bank.

 All players play simultaneously on the same screen in one of a number of pre-designed levels.
 Each player has a predominant colour in their palette: red, green, blue, etc. Players can only interact with items that glow with the same colour as them.
 If a player cannot interact with an object, it remains greyed out and part of the background.
 Players have a limited range of vision represented by a glowing aura.
 Any items outside of this aura are invisible.
 Other players and walls are visible to everyone.
 (Invisible walls that need to be illuminated to be seen may be a future addition)